Politics of Hamilton, Ontario: Federal politics

 Progressive Conservative Prime Minister John Diefenbaker appointed the late Ellen Fairclough as Secretary of State, making her Canada's first female cabinet minister, in 1957.
 A downtown provincial office building is named in her honour.

-John Munro, a Trudeau-era Liberal cabinet minister and husband of Lily Munro, was the subject of political innuendo and criminal allegations dismissed after a Royal Canadian Mounted Police (RCMP) probe.
-He came in fourth in the first mayoral election for amalgamated Hamilton.
+John Munro, a Trudeau-era Liberal cabinet minister and husband of Lily Munro, came in fourth in the first mayoral election for amalgamated Hamilton.
 The Hamilton International Airport was renamed in his honour.

 Progressive Conservative Prime Minister Joe Clark appointed Lincoln "Linc" Alexander, the first Black Canadian Member of Parliament, as Minister of Labour in his short-lived government.
 Alexander later became Lieutenant Governor of Ontario, another first for blacks in Ontario and Canada.
 Linc was honoured by having the Mountain east-west expressway named after him.

 Sheila Copps, daughter of Victor and Geraldine, was a Liberal candidate, first for the Ontario legislature and then for the House of Commons, where she represented Hamilton East from 1984 until 2004.
 She was a leading member of the Liberal "Rat Pack" while the Liberals were in opposition until 1993.
 An early and strong supporter of the leadership of Jean Chrétien, she held several posts during her career including Deputy Prime Minister.
-When Paul Martin became prime minister, however, Copps' star began to wane: she was excluded from cabinet and lost her nomination campaign to Tony Valeri in her re-districted riding.
+After Paul Martin became prime minister, however, Copps lost her nomination campaign to Tony Valeri in her re-districted riding.

 In the 2006, 2008 and 2011 federal elections, all three of Hamilton's main urban ridings were won by New Democrats Wayne Marston, David Christopherson and Chris Charlton.
 In those same elections, Hamilton's two predominantly rural ridings were both won by Conservatives David Sweet and Dean Allison.